How to Prepare an Emergency Kit for Any Disaster

 • Every six months, replace the food and water that has been saved.
 On all containers, be sure to write the date you stored them

-• Every year, evaluate your requirements again and refresh your emergency kit as necessar
+• Every year, evaluate your requirements again and refresh your emergency kit as necessary

 Water Advice